-A WEALTH OF WONDERFUL BOOKS (Totaling 115 titles including those below.
-All those listed below published by Boyds Mills Press unless otherwise noted.)
+A WEALTH OF WONDERFUL BOOKS (Totaling 122 titles including those below--mostly just from this century.
+All those listed published by Boyds Mills Press unless otherwise noted.)

 Nearly all of the above books, plus a dozen more, are Accelerated Reader titles.